gookit/gitw/README.md

 ## Gen changelog

-You can quickly generate changelog by `gitwrap/chlog` tool.
+You can quickly generate changelog by `gitwrap/chlog` package.

 ```go
 package main